jbaudanza/project-packets/hello_world.md

 Google Chrome.
 We want everyone to leave this bootcamp with a Google Chrome app that they created.

-If you have never written a line of codein your life, that's OK.
-We will give you all the code you need on printed project packets.
-You just need to copy the code exactly as it is written into the computer.
+If you have never written a line of code in your life, don't worry.
+This booklet contains the code for several fun project.
+You just need to copy the code exactly as it is written on paper into your computer.

 As you do this, you are bound to make mistakes.
+This is normal.
 We hope that as you fix your mistakes, you will also learn about coding.

+You can do these projects in any order, but we recommend that you start with the "Hello World" and "Hello World, Again" projects.

-As you are going, try to think of ways you can customize the projects.
-For example, you can change the colors and the styling.
-Or you can combine features from multiple projects into one.
+While you are working, try to think of ways you can customize these projects.
+For example, you might change the colors or the styling.
+Or you could combine features from multiple projects into one.
+Or maybe you can find some code on the Internet that you'd like to incorporate.
 Be as creative as you'd like!

 We would like to encourage everyone to work together and help each other as much as possible.
 Learning to code is difficult, but it is much easier when